 Charles Cooper is a well known, accomplished, incredibly talented artist who has an impressive CV and career.
 For many years he has been part of the permanent stable of artists showing at the prestigious Annandale Galleries, Trafalgar Street, Annandale.
 Charles also works as drawing lecturer at the National Art School

-I managed to capture a few images from the afternoon (selection pictured below).
+I captured a few images from the launch (selection pictured below).
 The book is available from Charle’s website: www.charlescooperartist.com

 I’ve been photographing Rhonda Pryor’s works and exhibitions for many years.
 Originally Rhonda was my studio buddy when we both worked in the same warehouse building in Lilyfield – me with my photography and Rhonda in her painting studio.
 Rhonda has since moved on to work in a studio closer to home, but she continues to commission me to photograph and document her eye-catching works, which combine painting and textiles, both hard-edged and shadowy.